cilium/cilium/Documentation/admin.rst

 Build + Install From Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installing Cilium from a container is recommmened.
-If you need to build/install Cilium directly on the container Linux node, there are additional required dependencies beyond a 4.8.0+ Linux kernel:
+If you need to build / install Cilium directly on the container Linux node, there are additional required dependencies beyond a 4.8.0+ Linux kernel: